 What Is The Most Common Reason For Breakups?

 As mentioned, providing a single, most common reason behind failed relationships would not only be impossible, but also inconsiderate to couples who are struggling because of different issues.
-A single biggest, most common cause for breakups could leave couples feeling as if their own problems have no merit.

 Relationships differ as much as the individuals in those relationships differ, and everybody perceives problems differently.
 For some, financial incompatibility is a more substantial problem than poor communication, while their partner could feel the opposite.